 - We are gathering ideas on a vision of a circular economy in Letchworth and feeding these ideas into our waste authorities consultations.

-- TTL are involved in facilitating a Town Centre collection point for hard to recycle plastics.
+- TTL recognise that it is not always easy to replace all plastic items.
+To reduce plastics items that are sent to incineration or landfill, TTL support and promote collection points for hard to recycle plastics.
 These plastics are recycled for rewards by local charities and schools through a scheme set up by Terracycle.
-Click here for a list of products you can take to Bamboo Turtle (5 The Arcade, Letchworth) for recycling.
+Click here for a list of products you can take to a collection point on the corner of Campers Ave and Westbury place (SG6 3SR) on a Saturday.
+Recycling can be dropped off (under a sycamore tree and next to a green picket fence).

 STUFF / WASTE RELATED BLOG POSTS